B.A. / B.S Williams College '05

 KAY yoga teacher certifications for children, children with special needs, and mommy/me, infants, and toddlers

-I live in Williamstown, Massachusetts in the beautiful Berkshires with my two young children, husband, and two puggles.
+I live in Williamstown, Massachusetts in the beautiful Berkshires with my three children, husband, service dog, Mindi, and huge puppy, Saffie.
 I graduated Williams College with majors in psychology and art history.
 I finished medical school at Mount Sinai School of Medicine in NYC and began a residency in psychiatry with an interest and electives based on child psychiatry.
 After realizing the medicine path was not for me and finalizing my licensing, I completed a Masters Degree in Elementary Education and pursued a yoga certification.
 During my time in NYC, I taught yoga to students in Spanish Harlem while also student teaching in local public and private elementary schools.
 Throughout medical school and my masters program, I did extensive research on the benefits and impacts of yoga and meditative practices in public schools, citing significant results in focus, self-confidence, and happiness in the children that took yoga and mindfulness practices.

-I have been a passionate yogi for 25 years, since I was 9 years old.
+I have been a passionate yogi for 30 years, since I was 9 years old (okay - you can do the math :).
 I was a competitive nationally ranked tennis played and had difficulties with focus and stress management.
 When I first learned my salutations, I was doubtful how this was really “for me.”
-I stuck with it and by college, medical school, through my three pregnancies, and masters program, yoga in any shape or form from gentle/restorative, to powerful vinyasa, inversion and arm balance workshops, and most importantly ending each class with a introspective meditation away from the stressors and the reality of the external world.
+I stuck with it and by college, medical school, through my four pregnancies, and masters program, yoga in any shape or form from gentle/restorative, to powerful vinyasa, inversion and arm balance workshops, and most importantly ending each class with a introspective meditation away from the stressors and the reality of the external world.
 I have been through a lot in my life, but yoga has empowered me, given me self confidence, and is the main tool in my soothing “kit” to destress and gain perspective of the world and real issues.
 Children today run around constantly busy, going from school to extracurricular activities where they may play soccer, do two minutes of light stretching and then go home to sit and do homework for hours.
 Their stiff bodies crave wiggling, movement, flexibility.
 My passion for teaching children’s yoga is to enable them to challenge themselves and make themselves proud in a non-competitive forum while recognizing that every day is not the same, teaching self compassion, and removing them from their routines.
 If I can get a four year old to lay down through a guided meditation through a magical garden with eyes closed for even three minutes than I feel like I have done something.
+In this "post-pandemic" environment, where the social and emotional health and wellbeing is so threatened for nearly all of us, creating a safe space in which students, adults, parents, guardians, can create in their environment that allows for calmness, reflection, and removal from things that may be toxic around them, can be life-saving.
+Mental health is the pandemic of our youth right now.
+Empowering our youth to learn and be able to bring forth self-soothing mechanisms that calm themselves down and prevent escalation into behavioral and social/emotional crisis, is key to our movement forward as a strong community and assisting our youth to be a powerful front for our future.

 My classes build on the community that we create beginning day one.
-We do partner poses and work together to help, not compete.
-Yoga is a life long tool, which brings me to my dedication to teaching yoga to adults.
-As an adult I was faced with many physical obstacles that left me in four years of physical therapy.
-I struggled.
+Over the course of several years, I have adapted classes whether with young individuals or adults to "fit into" the restrictions brought forth because of COVID.
+I have consistently sought to use this as an opportunity to not think of my classes as having to be "limited and restrictive," but as having an opportunity to try different teaching methods, yoga games, activities, and platforms (such as zoom and YouTube).
+Through this perspective, I was able to continue to give myself and those around me a choice and freedom in their practice.
+As an adult I have been faced with many physical obstacles that left me in four and maintenance years of physical therapy.
+I struggled and continue to struggle.
 Once an avid athlete and in prime shape, pregnancies, bedrest, and surgeries had left me with an unrecognizable body.
 Yoga helped me build up my confidence.
 Yoga initially was a form of yoga (physical) therapy for me and given my background as a licensed physician I was able to comprehend the different muscles that were weak and needed strengthening.
 Yet at the end of every session, the meditation and mindfulness enabled me to be in the present, the here and now; this is what I am, this is what I did, and I’m proud.
+Yoga has been a constant in my life; it is a practice that can be "practiced" in many different forms and that I will always have the choice on how to modify, create, and practice what best works for me mentally and physically on any given day.

-Adults with injuries strive to be what they were and they will get there but we need to be proud of our here and now - the present, the moment.
-Yoga for adults is also an outlet from their chaotic routines, the pranayama and asanas flow seamlessly as adults virtually go through a mindful movement.
+Yoga for all of us can be an outlet from their thrown off chaotic routines, the pranayama and asanas flow seamlessly as adults virtually go through a mindful movement.
 In addition I love working with individuals who crave a challenge and provide a safe environment in which I can instruct them safely through poses that they may never have dreamed they could move into.
 It’s not just to challenge adults into inversions and arm balances, but the physical and medical effects from having a routine practice and inverting and backbending is huge.
 I want to bring yoga to children and adults and have them experience what it has done for me.
 How it can be a crutch in grief and loss, injuries, and struggles.
 Get on your mat and put on your yogi glasses to separate from the world.
 Every child or adult deserves a time to dedicate to their body and yoga (meaning union) helps us all to unite our mind and body into one, to think and flow as one and to relax as one.